 Less Intake of Processed Foods

 You’ll never see processed and refined foods in a Mediterranean diet.
 Instead, go for fresh, healthy foods that are locally sourced if possible.
 It’s no secret that processed foods are bad for your health as they contain high amounts of sugar, fat, and sodium.
 While they taste great, they can lead to severe medical conditions such as diabetes, obesity, and heart disease.
-Your loved ones should pay more attention to their health at this stage, and following a Mediterranean diet is one of the best ways to eat clean.
+You should pay more attention to your health at this stage, and following a Mediterranean diet is one of the best ways to eat clean.

 Strengthens the Heart